And now for something completely different, watermelon and radish sprouts make a spicy savory twist on fruit salad for summer!

 - Soak for 8 hours or overnight.
 Then drain well.

 - Rinse twice a day for 5-7 days.

 - Use them immediately or give a final rinse, allow to dry, then store refrigerated for up to a week in a bowl or bag with a little airflow.

 Cotija is a crumbly and salty Mexican cheese that adds a savory element to round out this fun twist on a fruit salad, for summer events.

 I chose to marinate my cheese in the dressing while I messed around with prepping the watermelon.

 Cutting a Watermelon

-The easiest way to prepare a watermelon for this recipe is to cut it in half, slice the halves it into 1 inch thick half-rounds so you can easily carve away the curved rind.
+The easiest way to prepare a watermelon for this recipe is to cut it in half, then slice the halves into 1-inch thick half-rounds so you can easily carve away the curved rind.
 Then cube.

 I wish I’d done it that way... what I actually did was ridiculous!